playfulprogramming/playfulprogramming/content/blog/portals/index.md

 }
 ```

 ## Angular

-We can use a basic service to share our instance of a `Portal` between multiple components, parent and child alike.
+In Angular, we can use a basic service to share our instance of a `Portal` between multiple components, parent and child alike.

 ```typescript
 import { Portal, PortalModule, TemplatePortal } from '@angular/cdk/portal';